rlaw23/rlaw23.github.io/finance/financial_products_practices/105_sofr.markdown

 ![image](/assets/images/sofr_30_example.jpg)

-You will see it is in line with the screenshot in the upper part of this page.
+The result is ~0.0482369 = 4.82369%, which is in line with the screenshot in the upper part of this page.

 ------